 “And the wild things roared their terrible roars and gnashed their terrible teeth and rolled their terrible eyes.” ― Maurice Sendak, Where the Wild Things Are

 The old adage says that the kitchen is the heart of the home, and I guess that’s true.
-But what if it’s also an extraordinary work of ceramic art and a valuable source of information on fashion, diet, and the lifestyles of wealthy families of Spain in the late-1700s.

 “Her blue eyes sparkle when bathed in afternoon sunlight.
 Her full lips bear an enigmatic Mona Lisa smile.
 And she grips a bouquet of flowers that will never die.
 Meet Mother Meres — the mural.” –Terri Bryce Reves, Tarpon Springs Times